-Whenever you click on a game from the Find Games tab, a Continue to Game window opens as seen in Figure 15-7.
+Whenever you click on a game in the Game Center, a Continue to Game window opens.
 If you want to learn more about the game, click on the arrows in the upper portion of the window to page through a slide show with screen shots and information about how to play the game.
 You can use the buttons at the top of the window to like or share the game, or to visit the game's Page on Facebook.
-If you decide you don't want to play the game after all, click on the X in the upper right corner to close the window and return to the Game Store.
+If you decide you don't want to play the game after all, click on the X in the upper right corner to close the window and return to the Game Center.